The Clock and the Pizza: Two Stories in Mechanistic Explanation of Neural Networks: Acknowledgement

 \section{Acknowledgement}

-We would like to thank Mingyang Deng for valuable discussions and MIT SuperCloud for providing computation resources.
+We would like to thank Mingyang Deng and anonymous reviewers for valuable and fruitful discussions and MIT SuperCloud for providing computation resources.
 ZL and MT are supported by the Foundational Questions Institute, the Rothberg Family Fund for Cognitive Science and IAIFI through NSF grant PHY-2019786.
 JA is supported by a gift from the OpenPhilanthropy Foundation.

 \begin{appendix}